vvnpais/resnet-152/README.md

 **ImageNet directory should contain:**

-- train
+- folder named 'train' with folders with label names and their corresponding training images inside them.
-- test
+- folder named 'test' with test images.
-- val
+- folder named 'val' with folders with label names and their corresponding validation images inside them.
 - LOC_synset_mapping.txt

 </small>